WuChenDi/shortener/README.md

 # @cdlab/shortener

-A modern short-link service built with Hono.
+A URL shortener service built with Cloudflare Workers and Hono.

 - **Tips**: For information about OpenAPI and Swagger, please refer to the [feat/swagger-openapi](https://github.com/WuChenDi/shortener/tree/feat/swagger-openapi) branch.